Program

 2:20 p.m. – 3:00 p.m. |

-Sharing AMO’s new civic education resources.
-In partnership with CIVIX, the national experts on civic education, AMO has developed new civic education resources that are available to all AMO members for use in their communities.
-Learn from Mayor Jamie McGarvey, and teacher Julie Hoyles who have used the resources and can share their experiences.
+Levelling up civic education in your community In partnership with CIVIX, the national experts on civic education, AMO has developed new civic education resources that are available to all AMO members for use in their communities.
+Learn from Mayor Jamie McGarvey and teacher Julie Hoyles who have used the resources and can share their experiences.

 |